futtetennista/lambdawerk-backend-test/README.md

 The following problems are not solved in satisfactory fashion, mostly because of time constraints but I wanted to mention them since I did ponder them.

-## Backpressure
+### Backpressure

 The importer doesn't have any short-circuiting when it come to temporarly halting or slowing down the merge process.
 This might overwhelm the database in case for some reason it cannot keep up.

-## Error handling
+### Error handling

 If the database is down or the is any other issue that prevents the request from reaching the database, the importer should either store the failed entries - i.e. in an `update-failed.xml` file - to retry later or be manually re-submitted.

-## Testing merge in the database
+### Tests
-I'm not sure how merge can be tested in an automated fashion.
+- I'm not entirely sure how merge can be tested in an automated fashion.
 That would include spinning up the infrastructure that holds the database and invoke its `merge` function and then check the returned stats and query the database.
+- Fuzzy testing on parsing / serialising entries